 - The fear, anxiety, and avoidance lasts for 6 months or longer

-- Dread of social events occurring weeks in advance
+- The dread of social events occurring weeks in advance

 - Excessive clinging to familiar people